Arturo Di Modica

-Arturo Di Modica (January 26, 1941February 19, 2021) was an Italian sculptor, widely known for his Charging Bull sculpture.
+Arturo Di Modica (January 26, 1941February 19, 2021) was an Italian-American sculptor, widely known for his Charging Bull sculpture.
+His figurative art was primarily in the medium of bronze, showing increasing modernist influences as his career progressed.

-English sculptor Henry Moore nicknamed Di Modica “the young Michelangelo” after they met in Italy in the 1960s.
+Henry Moore referred to Di Modica as "the young Michelangelo" in his lifetime.

 Early life

 Arturo Di Modica was born in Vittoria, a small town in the province of Ragusa, Sicily, on January 26, 1941.
 His father, Giuseppe, owned a grocery store and his mother, Angela, was a homemaker.
-Inspired by his surroundings, in 2017 Di Modica told an interviewer that as a child he had liked to hang out at the craftsmen's workshops and watch them weaving baskets and carving wooden carts.
-As his father didn't approve of him becoming an artist, Di Modica ran away from home at the age of 18, taking a train to Florence to pursue a career in sculpting.
+Inspired by his surroundings, Di Modica told an interviewer in 2017 that as a child he had liked to hang out at craftsmens' workshops, watching them weaving baskets and carving wooden carts.
+As his father did not approve of him becoming an artist, Di Modica ran away from home at the age of 18, taking a train to Florence to pursue a career in sculpting.

 Upon arrival in Florence, he enrolled in the Accademia di Belle Arti di Firenze and attended courses in the Free School of the Nude for a few years.
 To support himself, he worked various jobs, including one in the x-ray department of a hospital and one as a mechanic in a local garage.
 Unable to afford the use of local foundries, he built his own forging and metalworking tools, salvaged materials, and cast bronzes in his home-built foundry.

 Career

-Di Modica had his first major show of rough abstract bronze castings at Villa Medici in 1968.
-By the late 1960s, Di Modica had begun working with Carrara marble in Pietrasanta, where he met English sculptor Henry Moore.
-Moore, who nicknamed Di Modica “the young Michelangelo”, would have a strong influence on Di Modica, who subsequently developed a new style.
-By 1970, Di Modica had grown frustrated with the limitations of Florence and felt he was not able to express his modernistic ideas.
-Upon the advice of his teachers, he moved to New York City.